YuxinxinChen/YuxinxinChen.github.io/_posts/2020-04-08-PersistLaunch.md

 In contrast, the yellow cells exhibit expected behavior, and the **Y** values are in line with my calcuations (when register usage is 48, a SM can take 2 512-block and 1 256-block, and when register usage is 64, a SM can only take 2 512-block or 1 256-block plus 1 512-block) as the following Figure shows (**B1** = 256, **X**=20, `r`).

 ![](https://github.com/YuxinxinChen/YuxinxinChen.github.io/blob/master/images/sms2.png)

+This unspecific, non-guaranteed behavior of scheduler is a serious problem when multiple persistent kernels are used.
+To support multiple persistent kernels, NVIDIA should give programer some guarantee to program with.
+And it is totally fine if this guarantee varies from architecture to architecture.